maarten-pennings/Lego-Mindstorms/ms4/faq.md

 Most projects end up with a name like `Project 17`, because the Lego app does not ask for a name.
 By default it just numbers them, using the lowest free number.

-You have to explicitly remember to press Save As (preferably right after you create a new project).
+You have to explicitly remember to press File > Save As (preferably right after you create a new project).
 Grr.

 ## How do I start a new project?
 Want to start a new project?
 Press CODE at the bottom of the home screen.
 You get an empty new Word Block program.
 Rather have a Python program?
 In the Word Block editor (top) create a new tab.
 Or, in the home screen click File > New Project.

 Now you are _asked_ for the type of project (Word Block or Python).